-- software license and system maintenance fees; - cloud computing costs and outsourced data center costs; - payments to contractors; and - data communications and other expenses associated with operating our services.
+- software license and system maintenance fees; - cloud computing costs and outsourced data center costs; - payments to contractors; and

+- data communications and other expenses associated with operating our services.

-Information technology expenses increased year-over-year in during the first quarter of 2024 three and six months ended June 30, 2024 compared to the three and six months ended June 30, 2023 due to increased cloud computing costs and outsourced data center costs, increased software license and system maintenance fees, as well as increased cloud computing costs related to payments to contractors, and outsourced data center costs.
+Information technology expenses increased during year-over-year for the three and six months ended June 30, 2024 compared September 30, 2024 due to an increase in expenses related to cloud software.
+Information technology expenses increased year-over-year for the three and six nine months ended June 30, 2023 September 30, 2024 due to increased software license and system maintenance fees, as well as increased cloud computing costs and outsourced data center costs.